Amrwaheed72/ITI-Tasks/README.md

-my daily tasks for ITI summer training all the HTML&CSS&Js files are Merged in the HTML files
+my daily tasks for ITI summer training<br>
+<h1>all the HTML&CSS&Js files are Merged in the HTML files</h1>